An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} facility location problem (FLP) and vehicle routing problem (VRP) are two critical combinatorial optimization problems (COPs) in transportation and logistics, which are traditionally addressed sequentially.
 However, planning the routes after facility location may lead to suboptimal solutions due to the interdependencies across various decisions \cite{salhi1989effect,salhi1999consistency}.
-Therefore, the capacitated location-routing problems (CLRPs) \cite{cooper1972transportation} are proposed to simultaneously make location and routing decisions.
-The CLRPs are one of the most classical topics in the community of operations research and have extensive applications such as supply-chain management \cite{galindres2023multi}, emergency management \cite{xu2024flexible}, and disaster relief \cite{zhen2014disaster}.
+Therefore, the capacitated location-routing problem (CLRP) \cite{cooper1972transportation} is proposed to simultaneously make location and routing decisions.
+The CLRP is one of the most classical topics in the community of operations research and have extensive applications such as supply-chain management \cite{galindres2023multi}, emergency management \cite{xu2024flexible}, and disaster relief \cite{zhen2014disaster}.

-Generally, the CLRPs are required to jointly determine where to locate and how to route, minimizing the total cost of facility opening, vehicle routing, and vehicle operation.
-In CLRPs, depots and vehicles are subject to the maximum capacity constraints, and the depots are considered heterogeneous due to distinct capacities and opening costs.
-Meanwhile, we also study the open CLRP (OCLRP) \cite{vincent2015simulated}, a variant of CLRP, by considering open-ended routes.
-In OCLRP, vehicles are not required to turn back the departure depot in OCLRP, which commonly occurs in crowdsourcing deliveries \cite{parappathodi2022crowdsourced} or third-party logistics \cite{konstantakopoulos2022vehicle}.